 Amazon Echo is designed around your voice.
 It’s always on—just ask for information, music, news, weather, and more.
 Echo begins working as soon as it hears you.
 Could this be the start of the personal home assistant?

 Facebook adding granular controls to your feed is a big deal to a lot of users who desire the ability to filter the noise in their feeds.
 Sometimes you just need to filter out certain users without having to un-friend them.
 Because we all know the drama that can cause!

 Looking for a new way to blog quicker?
 Desk is a new native Mac app designed to help online publishers get their content out.
 Desk allows you to write and publish from the same app.

 Hot on the heels of the recently released Inbox, the latest Google app to get updated is Google Calendar, and not only is it getting the Material Design treatment, it’s also getting a few new “smart” features.

 Interesting move earlier this week as HTC announced a crazy limited time sale on the Nexus 9.
 You could get one for half off this past Tuesday on HTC’s Hot Deals website.
 They were offering a 16GB Nexus 9 tablet for only $199.

 Yikes!
 Leaks indicate the Apple Watch Price will start at $500 and escalate to $5000 but does this all sound a bit dramatic?
 Apple needs to compete and with prices like these, one has to wonder just how reliable the source is.

 One of the

 few many who missed out on Inbox invites?
-Earlier this week, Google promised that anybody [email protected] an Inbox invite during a specific time period would gain access to try their shiny new Gmail companion/replacement.
+Earlier this week, Google promised that anybody who emailed [email protected] an Inbox invite during a specific time period would gain access to try their shiny new Gmail companion/replacement.

 Welcome to the malware party iOS!
 WireLurker, a new iOS malware family, has been targeting Chinese iOS devices for the past 6 months through the Maiyada, a Chinese third party App Store.